-- 4.1 The Local Government and Housing Act 1989 requires the Council to allocate seats on committees to political groups in accordance with the size of each group as a whole, unless alternative arrangements are notified to all Members and agreed without any councillor voting against them.
-The Council is required to observe the following principles as far as it is reasonably practicable: - (a) that not all seats on the body are allocated to the same group; - (b) that the majority of seats on the body are allocated to a particular political group if the number of persons belonging to that group is a majority of the authority's membership; - (c) subject to paragraphs (a) and (b) above, that the number of seats on the ordinary committees of a relevant authority which are allocated to each political group bears the same proportion to the total of all the seats on the ordinary committees of that authority as is borne by the number of Members of that group to the membership of the authority; and - (d) subject to paragraphs (a) to (c) above, that the number of seats on the body which are allocated to each political group bears the same proportion to the number of all the seats on that body as is borne by the number of Members of that group to the membership of the authority. - 4.2 As a result of the change in membership of political groups, no group holds the majority of the Council's membership.
-Therefore, paragraph (b) does not apply. - 4.3 The Council is required to determine the number of seats on each committee and the allocation of those seats to the political groups.
-Applying the principles of the Local Government and Housing Act 1989 and the supporting Regulations, there are many permutations for distribution which would be proportional, and those set out at Appendix 1 have been requested to be included by the Political Groups on the Council.
+- 8.1.
+The Local Government and Housing Act 1989 requires the Council to allocate seats on committees to political groups in accordance with the size of each group as a whole, unless alternative arrangements are notified to all Members and agreed without any councillor voting against them.
+The Council is required to observe the following principles as far as it is reasonably practicable - (a) that not all seats on the body are allocated to the same group; - (b) that the majority of seats on the body are allocated to a particular political group if the number of persons belonging to that group is a majority of the authority's membership; - (c) subject to paragraphs (a) and (b) above, that the number of seats on the ordinary committees of a relevant authority which are allocated to each political group bears the same proportion to the total of all the seats on the ordinary committees of that authority as is borne by the number of Members of that group to the membership of the authority; and - (d) subject to paragraphs (a) to (c) above, that the number of seats on the body which are allocated to each political group bears the same proportion to the number of all the seats on that body as is borne by the number of Members of that group to the membership of the authority. - 8.2 The current membership of political groups means no group holds the majority of the Council's membership.
+Therefore, paragraph (b) does not apply. - 8.3 The Council is required to determine the number of seats on each committee and the allocation of those seats to the political groups.
+Applying the principles of the Local Government and Housing Act 1989 and the supporting Regulations, the option for distribution would be proportional as set out at Appendix 1. - 8.4 Once the Political Groups have been allocated the seats that they are due under the calculation and in line with the principles above, then any seats remaining are allocated the ungrouped member, namely Councillor Hutchings. - 8.5 The allocation of seats includes a statutory bar on members of the Cabinet sitting on the Overview and Scrutiny Board and a local decision to exclude members of the Cabinet sitting on the Audit Committee.

-- 4.4 The allocation of seats includes a statutory bar on members of the Cabinet sitting on the Overview and Scrutiny Board and a local decision to exclude members of the Cabinet sitting on the Audit Committee. - 4.5 Whilst the Regulatory Committee is required to be politically balanced, the Statutory Licensing Committee is not, but must be made up of 10 to 15 Members.
-The Members on both these Committees' can be the same.
-Given that Members must be trained before presiding, it is proposed that the Membership for both Licensing Committee's continue to be the same.
-Therefore, maintaining political balance whilst remaining within the requirement of 10 to 15 Members. - 4.6 Political balance requirements may be dis-applied under Section 17, Local Government and Housing Act 1989 and Regulation 20, Local Government (Committees and Political Groups) Regulations 1990.
-Any decision to dis-apply would require no councillor voting against such a decision. - 4.7 In respect of Working Parties, the Council's Constitution states that Working Parties considering non-executive functions will be appointed in accordance with the principles of political balance.
-The change to political balance does not change the distribution of seats on Working Parties and, as such, Council is requested to note the current balance as set out at Appendix 2. - 4.8 The political balance of the Adult Social Care & Health and Children & Young People's Overview and Scrutiny Sub-Boards of the Overview and Scrutiny Board and the Harbour Appointments Sub-Committee of the Harbour Committee remain unchanged (in accordance with Paragraph 15 sub section (2) and (3) of the 1989 Act namely the application of principle (d) outlined above). - 4.9 The Review Panels established by the Overview and Scrutiny are classed as Working Parties and the Overview and Scrutiny Board, as the appointing body, is requested to review the political balance of these following the Council's determination of this report.
+- 8.6 Political balance requirements may be dis-applied under Section 17, Local Government and Housing Act 1989 and Regulation 20, Local Government (Committees and Political Groups) Regulations 1990.
+Any decision to dis-apply would require no councillor voting against such a decision. - 8.7 In respect of Working Parties, the Council's Constitution states that Working Parties considering non-executive functions (Council appointed Working Parties) will be appointed in accordance with the principles of political balance.
+The political balance of Council appointed Working Parties remains unchanged. - 8.8 The political balance of the Adult Social Care and Health and Children and Young People's Overview and Scrutiny Sub-Boards of the Overview and Scrutiny Board and the Harbour Appointments Sub-Committee of the Harbour Committee remain unchanged (in accordance with Paragraph 15 sub section (2) and (3) of the 1989 Act namely the application of principle (d) outlined above).

-5. Engagement and Consultation
+9. Engagement and Consultation